nick-ls/commencement-custom-audio/README.md

 Hmm, seems an awful lot like we're uploading an audio file to their server.
 Considering that the filename is `voice.mp3` and that the file header starts with `ID3` (which Wikipedia says "is a metadata container most often used in conjunction with the MP3 audio file format"), I would say that we're uploading a client-supplied file to the server!
 This is exactly what we want!

-Now how do we supply our own file to this endpoint in a way it can understand.
+Now how do we supply our own file to this endpoint in a way it can understand?
 We could copy the request and resend it with a different file, but there's definitely a simpler way to do it using our old friend inspect element and devtools!

 ![image](https://github.com/nick-ls/commencement-custom-audio/assets/22565232/fd203558-cd30-4503-8022-4581052f744a)